 Nafeesa Monroe has been a professional film, television and stage actress for over twenty years in Los Angeles, New York, and DC.
 She is a graduate of The Meisner School of Acting and received her MFA from The Shakespeare Theatre Company's Academy for Classical Acting at The George Washington University.
 Some film & television credits include: I’m Through with White Girls, Jamie Foxx Show, and The Bold and The Beautiful.
 A few of her theatre credits include: Hello Herman (Off-Off Broadway); Oliver & Peter Pan (TheatreWorks, CA); Company Policy (Pipedream Prods, CA); The Journey to Becoming (Edinburgh Fringe Festival).
 As a spoken word artist, Nafeesa has opened for Jewel, appeared on HBO’s Def Poetry, and performed alongside bestselling author Neale Donald Walsch.
 Nafeesa is also a mastered martial artist and works as a fight choreographer and stage combat instructor.

 Eva Wilhelm holds an MFA in Classical Acting from the Shakespeare Theatre's Academy for Classical Acting at The George Washington University.
-Locally, she has appeared in productions at Folger Theatre, Studio Theatre, Baltimore Shakespeare Festival, Faction of Fools and Taffety Punk Theatre Company.
+Locally, she has appeared in productions at Folger Theatre, Studio Theatre, Maryland Shakespeare Festival, Baltimore Shakespeare Festival, Faction of Fools and Taffety Punk Theatre Company.
 In Chicago, she worked with Court Theatre, Northlight Theatre, Shattered Globe and Stage Left, among many others.
 She is currently an adjunct professor at Trinity Washington University, and an Associated Artist with Faction of Fools, as well as a book narrator for both Audible.com and the Library of Congress.

 (Teaching Artists are subject to change without notice)